jerryq27/Cheatsheets/Languages/JavaScript.md

 ### Standard Input & Output

-Standard input and output in JavaScript is handled through the console or the website:
+Standard input and output in JavaScript is handled through the browser or
+Node:

+Browser:

 ```js
 // Message is displayed through the console.